pat-riley/riley-io/README.md

 This rebuilds all markdown in the `generated` directory.

 ## Things to remember
-I've changed the `$grid-columns` variable to 16 in the bootstrap because it wouldn't let me override it in the layouts Same with the max width of the container
+Same with the max width of the container